 “It was an absolute delight to work with Matt who was able to take our vague ideas and turn them into something way beyond out expectations.”Dr Jo Thompson-Coon PhD, BSc, Director of the Evidence Synthesis Team

 Evidence Synthesis Team, University of Exeter Medical School

-IPG was approached by the project lead professor of the Evidence Synthesis Team at Exeter University Medical School with a simple question…
+IPG was approached by the project lead, Professor of Evidence Synthesis & Health Policy and the Director of the Evidence Synthesis Team at the University of Exeter Medical School with, a simple question…